jasonacox/pypowerwall/proxy/README.md

 * Browser may be set to never accept third party cookies.
 The web app requires cookies and in an iFrame it will look like a third party, [see here](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB#security)).
 * iFrame doesn't render.
 Make sure the browser is not running in incognito mode.
 Try other browsers.

+## API Help

+Documentation for using the API is located in [HELP.md](https://github.com/jasonacox/pypowerwall/blob/main/proxy/HELP.md#release-notes).

 ## Release Notes

-Release notes are included in the [HELP documentation here](https://github.com/jasonacox/pypowerwall/blob/main/proxy/HELP.md#release-notes).
+Release notes are in the [RELEASE.md](https://github.com/jasonacox/pypowerwall/blob/main/proxy/RELEASE.md) file.